 All students offered a student employment position must complete federally required payroll forms, which include the Immigration and Naturalization I-9 form and a W-4 form, before they begin work at St. Scholastica.
 Students must bring original documentation of citizenship to the OneStop Student Services Office to complete these forms.

-Incoming students generally work 10 hours per week to fulfill a typical award of $2,500 per year.
+Incoming students generally work 10 hours per week to fulfill a typical award of $3,000 per year.
 The estimated award amount reflects potential earnings and is not a guarantee of work or earnings.
 Total earnings will vary depending on the rate of pay and number of hours worked.
-Current student employment wages begin at $8.22 per hour; Food Service and Facilities wages begin at $8.72 per hour.
+Current student employment wages begin at minimum wage; Food Service and Facilities wages are approximately sixty cents more per hour.
 Student employment earnings are subject to federal and state income taxes but are not subject to FICA tax as long as the student is enrolled at least half-time.

 It is up to the student to decide how, or if, student employment earnings will be used to pay his or her bill.
 Students can apply up to 100 percent of their earnings to their St. Scholastica student accounts (optional).
 If divided, any remaining money will be direct deposited into the student's bank account.